SIBO and Insulin Resistance: The Gut-Metabolism Connection

 Testing and Diagnosis: Breath Tests and Comprehensive Stool Analysis

 There are multiple ways to check for bacterial overgrowth, with the most common being a hydrogen breath test.
 This is a non-invasive and relatively quick method to test.
 However, its accuracy is often questioned as it may show false positives and false negatives.
-The gold-standard test considered is a small-intestine aspirate and culture; however, this is not often used because it requires an endoscopic procedure to collect fluid for culture.
+The gold-standard test is a small-intestine aspirate and culture; however, this is rarely used because it requires an endoscopic procedure to obtain the aspirate.
 Stool analysis and other blood tests can help identify malabsorption and deficiencies, but they are not considered standard tests for SIBO.

 Prokinetics and Motility: Enhancing the Migrating Motor Complex (MMC)